nivedita-pal-niq/Datadog-Metrics-AWS-Services/Metrics-RDS.md

 Meaning:

-- Your RDS instance has 158 MB of free memory (RAM).
+- Your RDS instance has 5.1GB of free memory (RAM).

 - Note: RDS MySQL caches data heavily in RAM.
 So RAM going down is normal when MySQL is fully optimized.